Image

 My project involves students collecting and analyzing data.
 Is this okay to propose as a project?

 Yes.
 Data collection and analysis offers a great STEM learning opportunity, and is crucial in addressing environmental issues.
-We do ask that projects focusing on data collection and analysis also include a communication/engagement component as part of the process (See RFP Call out Box: What does it mean to take action?).
+We do ask that projects focusing on data collection and analysis also include a communication/engagement component as part of the process (See "Taking action" in the Request for Proposals, page 3).

 How do you determine how much funding each project will receive?

-If awarded, we will do our very best to accommodate your requested funding amount.
-However, we balance your request with the goal of funding as many promising projects as possible.
-If your funding amount is reduced, we will work with you to revise project deliverables to accommodate a lesser amount.
+If awarded, the selection committee aims to accommodate requested funding amounts.
+If your funding amount is reduced, we will work with you to revise your project expectations to accommodate the award amount.

 What are some examples of STEM skills?